Being strangulated without funds says Kerala’s FinMin

 The budget has allocated Rs 90 crore for Pravasi Welfare Fund and the government proposes power projects with a capacity of 500 MW.

 "The government proposes Kochi development plan with a fund of Rs 6,000 crore.
-The city will get an unified travel card and Metro project will be extended," Issac said.
+The city will get a unified travel card and Metro project will be extended," Issac said.

 The state government has increased all welfare pension funds by Rs 100, allotted Rs 40 crore to paddy farmers and Rs 10 crore for startups in the state.